- What does Expiration Date mean?

 Proper storage is very important for preservation of medicines.
 Medications react to the environment around them and breakdown over a period of time.

-7 Factors to consider in deciding whether to use an expired medication:
+7 Factors to Consider in Deciding Whether to Use an Expired Medicine

 - Dosage formulation -- liquids are generally unstable.